Emacs & Vim

 factor to consider for commands you will use hundreds of times a

 day?
 I don't think so.
-I tried to convince myself that it might be
+I tried to convince myself that it might

-time I gave up and installed evil-mode
+some time I gave up and installed evil-mode

 .